 China Certified Emission Reduction Scheme (CCER)

 China’s Certified Emission Reduction Scheme (CCER), launched in 2015, is a carbon offset system hosted by China’s Ministry of Ecology and Environment.
 CCERs can be used to meet up to 5% of a facility’s compliance obligations under the national ETS, or in voluntary or semi-voluntary systems such as the International Civil Aviation Organization’s Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA).
 However, in 2017 the CCER system halted project registration due to concerns around standardization and data collection, as well as fraudulent reporting.
-Although some sources indicate the program was primed to re-launch in 2022the actual timeline remains unknown.
+Although some sources indicate the program is primed to re-launch in late 2023, however, the actual timeline remains unknown.

 The original CCER program permitted a wide range of project types to utilize CDM protocols and program design features.
 A re-launch of the CCER program is expected to limit eligible project types to renewable energy, forestry, and methane utilization.
-N2O abatement from AAPs is not expected to be eligible.
-However, a voluntary CCER program that allows for N2O abatement projects may not immediately preclude the ability of AAPs to generate CRTs unless jurisdictional guidance says otherwise.
+At the time of drafting this protocol, N2O abatement from AAPs is not expected to be eligible.
+However, a voluntary CCER program that allows for N2O abatement projects may or may not preclude the ability of AAPs to generate CRTs, depending on any jurisdictional guidance that may be provided.
+The Reserve will continue to monitor the CCER program and its impact on project eligibility.

+Defining Additionality

+Impacts on additionality may occur if an AAP with a Reserve adipic acid project begins to produce more adipic acid than it otherwise would because the value of the carbon credits creates an incentive to increase production at levels above market conditions.

+Project AAPs are not allowed to increase production above what market conditions would otherwise justify due solely to the objective of increasing carbon revenues.
+That is, the sole reason for increasing production would be to generate more credits, not sell more adipic acid.
+In this instance, a portion of the credits being produced solely from increased adipic acid production without a buyer would not be representative of real GHG emission reductions.

+To mitigate against this risk, credit issuance for adipic acid production levels that exceed the AAP’s nameplate capacity for production levels as of the project start date as defined by the AAP’s latest government filing, such as an Environmental Impact Assessment Report (EIA) or performance check report, will not be considered without first notifying the Reserve.
+Recognizing that production levels in the adipic acid industry may exceed nameplate capacity under certain conditions (e.g., debottlenecking), an AAP intending to increase production capacity up to 10% over the nameplate capacity and intending to receive credit for the increased production levels should notify the Reserve no later than 30 days prior to the intent to increase production above nameplate capacity.
+This increase of 10% is for informational purposes only and does not require approval from the Reserve in order to continue to generate credits at the higher production level.

+In instances where an AAP seeks to increase its production capacity more than 10% above nameplate capacity and wishes to receive credits for the increased production, the project developer shall notify the Reserve immediately to discuss options for demonstrating that the increased production is in response to market demand and not an attempt to increase production solely for the purpose of generating additional credits.
+For example, the Reserve may request the project developer to provide documentation that the additional adipic acid that has been produced above an 110% level has been sold into the market (e.g., invoices, contracts) as deemed acceptable to a verifier.

 Regulatory Compliance